Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Play

 What are the best grains to add to Paleo?
-Here’s my Primal Diet – Modern Health podcast on this topic and an article for you too…
+Enjoy my Primal Diet – Modern Health podcast on this topic for even more information.

-The Paleo Diet eliminates cereal grains such as wheat, rice and corn, and the pseudo-grains such as quinoa, millet and buckwheat.
-This article on “The Definitive Guide to The Paleo Diet” explains why, what to eat, what kinds of fats, tubers, vegetables and much, much more.
+The Paleo Diet eliminates cereal grains (grass seed) such as wheat, rice and corn, and suggests avoiding pseudo-grains such as quinoa, wild rice, millet and buckwheat.
+This article on “The Definitive Guide to The Paleo Diet” explains what to eat, why, and much more.

 • intense hybridization, genetic engineering, pesticides and/or fertilizing

-• toxic and inflammatory Lectins which can lead to Leaky Gut and food allergies
+• toxic and inflammatory seed Lectins can lead to Leaky Gut and food allergies

 • high starch and calorie content, causing elevated Insulin, blood sugar cycling and weight gain